exasol/bucketfs-java/doc/user_guide/user_guide.md

 /EXAClusterOS/
 ```

+Compatibility note: Exasol 8 rejects upload destinations containing a backslash (`\`) with HTTP status 400.
+Avoid backslashes in paths when your application must support Exasol 8.
+Newer Exasol major versions accept them.

 ### Get the UDF Bucket Path

 In Exasol, BucketFS is the only accessible filesystem for UDFs, and it operates in a **chrooted environment**.
 This means that paths seen from within a UDF differ from those on the host system or exposed via the BucketFS web interface.

 Methods `getPathInUdf()` and `getPathInUdf(String filename)` of the `ReadOnlyBucket` interface: